keyonvafa/indigo/_drafts/2017-01-04-gp-predictit.md

 description: Applying Guassian Proccesses to PredictIt
 ---

+_This is the second part of a two part blog post on Gaussian processes.
+If you would like an overview of Gaussian processes, head over to the first part._

 ## Betting on PredictIt with Gaussian Processes

-Now that we're all experts on GPs, let's use them to make money.
 One of my favorite websites is <a href='https://www.predictit.org/'> PredictIt</a>, which provides prediction markets for betting on politics.
 Many of these markets are not explicitly quantitative, such as <a href="https://www.predictit.org/Contract/4500/Will-there-be-a-Putin-Trump-meeting-in-US-in-Trump's-first-100-days#dat">Will there be a Putin-Trump meeting in U.S. in Trump's first 100 days?</a>.
 However, certain markets involve predicting polling numbers or election winners, which are possible to model with machine learning techniques.

 In this post, I'm going to focus on the market <a href='https://www.predictit.org/Market/2845/What-will-congressional-job-approval-be-on-January-9'>What will congressional job approval be on January 9?</a> (today is January 4).
 The congressional job approval is taken from a polling average aggregated on the website <a href='http://www.realclearpolitics.com/epolls/other/congressional_job_approval-903.html'>RealClearPolitics<a/>, which averages polls from Gallup, Monmouth, and Economist/YouGov, among others.
 There are five possible buckets for the average job approval on January 9, and users can either "Buy Yes" or "Buy No" on each outcome.